OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cloud/index.md

 ## Creating the Docker feed

-In order to consume DOcker images, we need to create a Docker feed in Octopus.
+In order to consume Docker images, we need to create a Docker feed in Octopus.
 This feed points to https://index.docker.io, which is the URL of the Docker Hub registry:

 ![](dockerfeed.png "width=500")
 *The Docker Hub feed in Octopus.*